This post is a part of the JessicaSimien.com Mississippi Month celebration.

 Her passions for singing and acting also began at an early age.
 With the support of her parents, she is pursuing her career relentlessly.
 After auditioning during the Acting & Modeling Talent for Christ Convention in January with the Donna Groff Agency (Memphis), she was picked up by the Michael Turney Agency (Louisiana) for commercial modeling.

 When she isn’t modeling, her time is devoted to being a mother to her 18-month-old daughter.
-She cites her daughter as the reason why she “keeps going” when pursuing her dreams get hard:
+She cites her daughter as the reason why she “keeps going” as and when pursuing her dreams get hard:

 “What makes me keep going is the fact that I know I’m doing this for her.
 People say because I have a child my focus should be on her and really that’s what makes me work harder because people doubt me and I’m doing it for her.”